improving-minnesota/react-redux-workshop/labs/content/labs/01-setup.md

 * This kicks off a Node server and serves up our `index.html` page.

-* This is a long running process..it only ends on an error.
+* This is a long running process..it only ends on an error--or killing of the server with Ctrl + C

 * Open your browser and navigate to [http://localhost:3000](http://localhost:3000)